zilliztech/zdoc/docs/tutorials/data/data-import-export/data-import/prepare-data-import/use-bulkwriter.md

 # Use BulkWriter

-If your data format does not meet the requirements on [Prepare Source Data](./prepare-source-data), you can use **BulkWriter**, a data processing tool in pymilvus and Milvus' Java SDK, to prepare your data.
+If your data format does not meet the requirements, you can use **BulkWriter**, a data processing tool in pymilvus and Milvus' Java SDK, to prepare your data.

 ## Overview{#overview}